Graduate Student Reading Groups

 Faculty Sponsor: Professor Katja Vogt

-The Non-Western Philosophy Reading Group meets every semester to read and discuss a single philosophical text from a non-western tradition.
-For Spring 2024, the group will focus on Zhuangzi and will meet every other Tuesday from 5-6pm in 302 Philosophy Hall, starting Jan.
-22nd.
+The Non-Western Philosophy Reading Group meets every semester to read and discuss philosophical texts from a non-western tradition.
+For Spring 2025, the group will focus on Classics in Confucianism and will meet every other Tuesday from 5:10-6:00pm in 302 Philosophy Hall, starting Jan.
+28th.
+This series of discussions will systematically cover selections from the Analects, Mengzi, Xunzi, Zhu Xi, the Rites, and The Greater Learning, as well as areas of disagreement with other contemporaneous schools of thought.
 In previous semesters, the group has read Vasubandhu's Vimsatika-Karika (Twenty Verses on Consciousness-Only), Vasubandhu's Abhidharmakosa, Nāgārjuna’s Vigrahavyāvartanī (The Dispeller of Disputes), Jñānaśrīmitra’s Apohaprakaraṇa (Monograph on Exclusion), Wang Yangming's Instructions for Practical Living (《传习录》), Chapter Two of the Zhuangzi (the “Equalizing Assessments of Things” 《齐物论》), and the Daodejing.
 All faculty, graduate, and undergraduate students are welcome.
-If interested, please direct emails to Helen Han Wei Luo ([email protected]) to be added to the listserv.
+No prior experience with philosophy or traditions of non-Western thought is required.
+If interested, please direct emails to Helen Han Wei Luo ([email protected]) to be added to the mailing list.

 Philosophy and AI Reading Group